Skip to content

 How many frame sides should I choose?

-If your Full Height shutter is covering a window, we suggest going for a 4-sided frame.
+For a Full Height shutter design, you must have a 4 sided frame.
 This gives the panels a bottom frame to rest on when closed and helps keep the frame square for a level installation.

 If the frame is in a location where it may be a trip hazard, such as in front of a door, a 3-sided frame of Top, Left, and Right sides only is usually a more practical solution.